 It was rebuilt as a large open plan bar and restaurant in the 1980s after a fire destroyed the original building.

-Renamed Miller & Carter Steakhouse in March 2016, erasing over 165 years of history.
+The old Shepherd and Dog was renamed Miller & Carter Steakhouse in March 2016, erasing over 165 years of pub history.
+The restaurant still retains a small bar and drinking area where it isn't necessary to eat.

 Facilities